FreedomIntelligence/PlatoLM/README.md

 We propose a new paradigm for training a user simulator.

-When using this paradigm on ShareGPT and LLaMA-7B, we got a brand new user simulator `UserGPT`.
-When calling the UserGPT and gpt-3.5-turbo iteratively, we generated a multi-round conversation dataset `RealChat`.
-When fine-tuning LLAMA-7B-2 with it, the performance of the resulting model `ReaLM` surpasses LLaMA-2-7B-chat and Vicuna with only 50.7K samples in MT-Bench.
+After applying this paradigm to ShareGPT and LLaMA-7B, a novel user simulator, `UserGPT`, emerged.
+Through iterative interactions between UserGPT and gpt-3.5-turbo, a multi-round conversation dataset named `RealChat` was generated.
+Leveraging this dataset for fine-tuning LLAMA-7B-2 resulted in the `ReaLM` model, which exhibits superior performance compared to LLaMA-2-7B-chat and Vicuna in MT-Bench.
+Impressively, this improvement was achieved using a modest 50.7K samples.

 <img src="https://github.com/FreedomIntelligence/ReaLM/assets/73695787/808bcc05-dcae-4fa4-a11e-2c5496ae79b3" alt="performance" width="50%" height="50%">

-Since the user side is more human-like, the dataset was called `RealChat`.
-Since using UserGPT can switch freely between asking new questions and using other single-round dialogs as conversational instructions to generate domain-specific datasets, the answering model was called `ReaLM`.
+The dataset was dubbed `RealChat` due to its human-like user side.
+UserGPT's versatility in switching between generating novel questions and incorporating single-round dialogs as conversational instructions to create domain-specific datasets led to the naming of the answering model as `ReaLM`.

 The reference paper is available at the following links: https://arxiv.org/abs/2308.11534v1